“Geography is, to my mind, a subject of high educational value.” (Home Education, p. 271)

 by Dr. Kathryn Faulkner

 In geography, probably more than in any other subject, there is a wide difference between the British and American approaches.
 As a British homeschooler discovering American homeschooling catalogues I was bemused by the lack of resources available for one of the core subjects – geography.
 In British schools geography is typically given equal weight to history as a subject; in America this was clearly not the case.
 Then I came across a bafflingly unknown subject called ‘earth science’.
 Eventually the penny dropped.
 What Americans call earth science, the British include in geography.
 In the UK, geography covers all aspects of the study of the earth, its physical attributes and its peoples.
 Reading Charlotte Mason’s writings on geography and looking at old Parents’ Union School programmes make it clear that she too saw geography in this broad sense.
 We have opted to take the British approach and include earth science with geography to give a broad overview of all aspects of God’s world.
 For the sake of clarity we decided to use the term Geography and Earth Studies.

-Charlotte Mason’s approach to geography in the early years of a child’s education including a substantial activity based element and a considerable amount of outdoor work.
-Tasks set included modeling geographical features with sand and clay, making plans of the local area and learning to tell time and direction from the sun.
+Charlotte Mason’s approach to geography in the early years of a child’s education included a substantial activity based element and a considerable amount of outdoor work.
+Task sets included modeling geographical features with sand and clay, making plans of the local area and learning to tell time and direction from the sun.
 Often the work was personal to the child – learning about places visited by family members, studying familiar places.
-She advocated reading books of travel to introduce the child to ideas about the world (as part of the ‘children’s hour’ rather than as school work), and also prescribed a definite course of study from living books.
-In the absence of any books she considered suitable for introducing geography to children she wrote her own, the Ambleside Geographies.
+Charlotte Mason advocated reading books of travel to introduce the child to ideas about the world (as part of the ‘children’s hour’ rather than as school work), and also prescribed a definite course of study from living books.
+In the absence of any books Miss Mason considered suitable for introducing geography to children, she wrote her own – the Ambleside Geographies.

 Over the course of Levels 1 and 2 geography studies will include:

 - Introduction to geography through study of places with family connections.